demensdeum/DoryChat/README.md

 - **Client-Side Encryption**: All encryption/decryption happens in the browser
 - **No Server Access to Keys**: The server never sees private keys or plaintext messages
 - **IndexedDB Storage**: Private keys are stored securely in the browser's IndexedDB (not `localStorage`)
-- **Ephemeral by Design**: Messages are automatically deleted after 60 seconds
+- **Ephemeral by Design**: Messages are automatically deleted after a configurable TTL (default: 60 seconds)
 - **Rate Limiting**: Prevents spam and abuse

 ### ⚠️ Important Notes